Comprehensive Guide to Planning Your Visit to Accademia Gallery

 By Public Transport

-• By Train: The closest train station to the Accademia Gallery is Santa Maria Novella, which is located about 15 minutes away by foot.
+• By train: The closest train station to the Accademia Gallery is Santa Maria Novella, which is located about 15 minutes away by foot.
 From the station, you can walk or take a taxi to the gallery.

-• By Bus: Lines D, 6, 11, 13, 14, and 17 all stop close to the museum.
+• By bus: Lines D, 6, 11, 13, 14, and 17 all stop close to the museum.
 The bus stops are located a few minutes walk from the gallery, so it's an easy and convenient option for visitors.

-• By Taxi: Taxis are readily available in Florence.
+• By taxi: Taxis are readily available in Florence.
 You can either hail a taxi on the street or book one in advance to pick you up from your hotel or desired location.
 The cost of a single taxi ride ranges from €6-€8.

 Visit to Accademia Gallery